Why Termite Baiting Matters for Homes in Charlotte, NC

 Ongoing Monitoring and Follow-Up Visits

-After installation, pest control professionals inspect stations regularly.
-If termite activity is detected, the monitoring material is replaced with bait designed to disrupt the termite colony.
+After installation, pest control professionals return for scheduled inspections.
+If they detect termite activity, they replace the monitoring material with bait intended to affect the termite colony.

 Schedule a Termite Baiting Assessment in Charlotte

 Subterranean termites remain one of the most destructive pests affecting homes and commercial properties in Charlotte, NC.
-Because termite activity often develops underground, professional termite control is essential for protecting structures from hidden damage.
+Because termite activity often occurs underground, professional termite control helps reduce the risk of hidden structural damage.

-Proforce Pest Control provides residential and commercial pest control, as well as advanced termite control programs, throughout Charlotte and the surrounding areas.
-Our technicians use proven termite baiting systems, including Sentricon, to monitor termite activity and protect properties from infestations.
+At Proforce Pest Control, we provide residential and commercial pest control, as well as advanced termite control programs, throughout Charlotte, NC.
+Our technicians use baiting systems to monitor activity and reduce infestations.

-If you want long-term termite protection for your home or business, contact us today.
-Schedule us for a termite baiting assessment or request a termite inspection to determine the best treatment plan for your property.
+If you want long-term termite protection, contact us today.
+Schedule a termite baiting assessment or request an inspection to find the right plan for your property.

 FAQs